DARPA-ASKEM/knowledge-middleware/README.md

 > You can add the flag ` --cov-report html` to generate an HTML report

 ### Testing Configuration
+*note: the live option will be removed soon*

 Set environment variable `MOCK_TA1` to `False` and adding the correct endpoints for TA1 will send real payloads to TA1 services and validate the results.